 - Browse the opportunities made available by the National Science Foundation's REU Sites program

 As you embark on new research activities and deepen your existing ones, don't forget to reflect on what you're observing and learning.
-Be sure to log your experiences in AdviseStream's Academics and Engagements Planner so that you and your advisor can take stock of your progress.
+Be sure to regularly update your resume, working with the Wasserman Center, and consider keeping a journal or other record where you reflect on what you are learning.